 This means owners corporations can rely on legal protections from other legislation; for example:

 - The Domestic Building Contracts Act 1995 implies warranties into all domestic building work contracts.
-A developer cannot avoid these warranties, which apply to the building work for 10 years.
+A builder cannot avoid these warranties, which apply to the building work for 10 years.

 - Some contracts include a ‘defect liability period’, which seeks to limit claims to between three and 12 months.
 Despite this, an owners corporation’s can still rely on the implied warranties of the Domestic Building Contracts Act 1995 or the Australian Consumer Law and Fair Trading Act 2012.